bleds1/bledsblog/content/blog/2025-06-25-how-i-use-org-mode-part-one.md

 ---
-title: "How I Use Org Mode Part One"
+title: "How I'm using Org Mode"
 date: 2025-06-25T11:40:08+01:00
-tags: ['emacs','org']
+tags: ['emacs']
 ---

 Since the last time I wrote about [Org mode](https://orgmode.org/) and my [Doom Emacs](https://github.com/doomemacs/doomemacs) set up I feel like some things will have changed.
 In fact, who am I kidding.. it's always changing.
 The basic principles of my [GTD](https://gettingthingsdone.com/) and note taking would be the same anywhere but little things get tweaked and optimized all the time.
 I think I'm at a good place to record my current process and way of working here.